Kahayla/Research-Repository-IT5016D/InterestingCode/InterestingCode.md

 ### Overview

 In the realm of my chatbot project, I encountered a unique challenge—implementing a 'special functionality' that involved selecting random values from an array.
 Delving into the vast world of JavaScript, I stumbled upon an insightful solution on Stack Overflow.
-The code snippet showcased the utilization of `Math.random` to extract a random value from an array, laying the foundation for a feature-rich chatbot.
+The code snippet showcased the utilisation of `Math.random` to extract a random value from an array, laying the foundation for a feature-rich chatbot.

 ### Implementaion